ESA-EarthCODE/portal/pages/ecosystem.md

 ## Explore the Open Science Catalog

-Publishing your research through EarthCODE makes your datasets, workflows, and results discoverable in the Open Science Catalogue, alongside other FAIR and open data from ESA-funded studies and partner initiatives.
+Publishing your research in EarthCODE makes your datasets, workflows, and results discoverable in the Open Science Catalogue, alongside other FAIR and open data from ESA-funded studies and partner initiatives, such as the [ESA-EC Earth System Science Initiative (ESSI)](https://eo4society.esa.int/wp-content/uploads/2021/07/ESSI_brochure2_210527.pdf).

-The Catalogue brings together research outputs from across the ESA projects, enabling scientists to find, reuse, and build upon results from related activties.
-It ensures your work is visible, citable, and connected to the network of ESA Earth Observation science.
+The Catalogue is the place where scientists can discover ESA project results in a machine-actionable format, openly accessible to reuse, and build upon.
+Results in the Catalogue are visible, citable, and connected to the network of ESA Earth Observation science.

 <p><iframe src="https://opensciencedata.esa.int/stac-browser/#/" style="width: 100%; height: 400px"></iframe></p>